autodesk-platform-services/aps-buildingconnected.api-postman.collection/README.md

 3. To test tutorial.
 Run the steps.
 Some steps are not scripts.
 They are notes on what might be proceeded after you get the data from previous steps.

+4. Some pre-set parameters may come from previous scripts.
+When the call fails, check the response error message if it indicates the parameters are invalid or not.

+5. It is tricky to work with project bid form items and scope-specific bid form items.
+It is better to check the required items and their schema firstly when you want to create or update them.

 ### Documentation